oscarrego/instagram-video-controller/README.md

-# Instagram Reel Player Pro 🎬⚡
+# Instagram Video Controller 🎬⚡

 A modern Chrome Extension (Manifest V3) that enhances the Instagram desktop experience by injecting a YouTube/Netflix-style video player interface with custom controls, interactive seek bar, speed selector, Picture-in-Picture, and keyboard shortcuts over Instagram Reels and videos.